EdDataScienceEES/tutorial-SarahMorrison6504/tutorial/index.md

-Machine Learning Using Continuous Data (Potential title - linear regression vs k NN)
+# Making Data Projections Using Models (Potential title - linear regression vs k NN)
 ---------------------------
-We will begin with a recap on linear modelling and then continue onto how we can delve deeper into our data and see how it may change in the future !
+We will begin with a recap on linear modelling and then continue onto how we can delve deeper into how we can use modelling for future predictions!
 We will also introduce `knn.reg` and `arima` to make projections, using algorithms from observed data.
 This is a continuation from the Machine Learning in R Turorial (see here- https://ourcodingclub.github.io/tutorials/machine-learning/) except we will look at continuous data rather than categorical.

 <img align='left' width = '200' height = '150' src='https://github.com/user-attachments/assets/d4a2ae9c-e45c-4988-a839-c9f48980333f' />